pydio/pydio-doc-admin-guide/2_getting_started/2_8_system_logs.md

-In this chapter we are going to have a close look at the logs and where they are stored and what is stored in them.
+In this chapter, we have a closer look at the logs, where they are stored and what is stored.

 ### System Logs

-With pydio cells you have a logging system allowing you to always be informed about what's happening.
-The logs are storing every event happening on pydio cells such as a user creation, access, errors and more.
+With pydio cells you have a logging system allowing you to always be informed about what is happening.
+Logs are recording every event such as user creations, accesses, errors and more.

 #### Enabling logs in interface

 Following the standard 12-factor architecture pattern for micro services, all logs are redirected by default to the standard output.
 By default, the output is formatted in an apache-like format.
-To enable the logs collection by the dedicated Cells service, you have to switch the "production" mode in order to output logs in JSON format.
-This format will allow further logs aggregation by external systems like ELK (Elastic Search, Logstash, Kibana).
+To enable the logs collection by the dedicated Pydio Cells service, you have to switch to the "production" mode: log messages are then output in JSON format.
+This format allows later log aggregation by external systems like ELK (Elastic Search, Logstash, Kibana).

 Switching to 'production' mode can be done by two ways:
-* Setting the **PYDIO_LOGS_LEVEL** environment variable to "production": use `export PYDIO_LOGS_LEVEL=production` in the command line before starting cells
+* Setting the **PYDIO_LOGS_LEVEL** environment variable to "production":  you can use `export PYDIO_LOGS_LEVEL=production` in the Command Line before starting Pydio Cells.
-* Passing the `--log=production` parameter to the cells start command.
+* Passing the `--log=production` parameter to the Pydio Cells `start` command.

-#### Browsing logs
+#### Browsing the logs

 Once activated, in the pydio cells interface you can find the logs under **Backend > Logs** :